-SMFG/SMBC articulate its commitment to sustainability through its Sustainability Statement, with a focus on the following areas: (i) Environment, (ii) Community, and (iii) Next Generation.
-In line with the Statement, the Group announced the "SMBC Group GREEN x GLOBE 2030" in April 2020, which sets out 10-year KPIs for implementing environmental and social considerations in its business activities.
-In May 2021, in order to strengthen its measures against climate change, the Group formulated the "Roadmap Addressing Climate Change" to achieve a carbon-neutral society by 2050 and the "Action Plan Step1" which sets out detailed initiatives for the period up to fiscal 2023.
-Within the Roadmap and the Action Plan, SMBC revealed the following new and revised targets related to climate change.
+SMFG/SMBC articulate its commitment to sustainability through its Sustainability Statement, 16 with a focus on the following areas: (i) Environment, (ii) Community, and (iii) Next Generation.
+17 In line with the Statement, the Group announced the "SMBC Group GREEN x GLOBE 2030"18 in April 2020, which sets out 10-year KPIs for implementing environmental and social considerations in its business activities.
+In order to strengthen its measures against climate change, the Group formulated the "Roadmap Addressing Climate Change" to achieve a carbon-neutral society by 2050 and the "Action Plan STEP1" which sets out detailed initiatives for the period up to fiscal 2023.19 In August 2022, the Group announced an update of the Roadmap to the "Net Zero Transition Plan" and consolidate the Action Plan to further systematize a series of goals and actions for SMBC Group to achieve net zero emissions.20 Within the Transition Plan, SMBC reveals the following targets related to climate change.